abdoudiaw/HDFT/README.md

-This code solves the iDDFT equations for a 2D plasma.
+This code solves the iDDFT model for a 2D plasma.